Distributed Secret Dissemination Across a Network: Related Literature

-This section describes a scheme for secret sharing over a general network employing separate secure transmissions from dealer to each participant~\cite{dolev1993perfectly}.
+This section describes a scheme for secret sharing over a general communication network employing secure message transmissions from dealer to each participant~\cite{dolev1993perfectly}.
 Fig.~\ref{fig:toy_b} in Example~\ref{ex:toy} is an example of such a solution.
 Under this solution, the dealer first encodes the secret $s$ into $n$ shares $\lbrace t_\ell \rbrace_{\ell=1}^{n}$ using Shamir's secret sharing scheme~\eqref{eq:shamir_original}.
+The size $q$ of the underlying finite field $\mathbb{F}_q$ is assumed to be greater than $n$.
 To every node $\ell$ directly connected to the dealer, the dealer directly passes its share $t_\ell$.
 To disseminate shares to the remaining nodes, the dealer performs the following actions, once separately for each remaining node.
 Let $\ell$ now denote a node that is not connected directly to the dealer.
-The dealer applies Shamir's secret sharing scheme treating $t_\ell$ as a secret, and computes $k$ shares $\lbrace u_{\ell,j} \rbrace_{j=1}^{k}$, as \beq u_{\ell,j} = [1~j~j^2~\cdots~j^{k-1}] \left[ \right]~, \eeq where the values $\lbrace r_{{\ell},1},\ldots,r_{{\ell},k-1} \rbrace$ are chosen independently and uniformly at random from $\mathbb{F}_q$.
+The dealer applies Shamir's secret sharing scheme treating $t_\ell$ as a secret, and computes $k$ shares $\lbrace u_{\ell,j} \rbrace_{j=1}^{k}$, as \beq u_{\ell,j} = [1~j~j^2~\cdots~j^{k-1}] \left[t_{\ell}~r_{{\ell},1}~r_{{\ell},2}~\cdots~r_{{\ell},k-1}\right]^T~, \eeq where the values $\lbrace r_{{\ell},1},\ldots,r_{{\ell},k-1} \rbrace$ are chosen independently and uniformly at random from $\mathbb{F}_q$.
 The dealer then finds $k$ node-disjoint paths (from itself) to node $\ell$, and passes $u_{\ell,j}$ along the $j^\text{th}$ path $(1\leq j \leq k)$.
 At the end of these transmissions, node $\ell$ receives $\lbrace u_{\ell,j} \rbrace_{j=1}^{k}$ from which it can recover its share $t_\ell$.
 Moreover, since each of the random values are independent, no participant can obtain any information about any other participant's share, or any additional information about the secret $s$.
 This process is repeated once for every node that is not connected directly to the dealer.

-The solution described above requires transmission of data across $k$ node-disjoint paths once for \textit{every node} that is not connected directly to the dealer.
-Thus this solution is not efficient in terms of communication complexity, and furthermore, is not distributed.
+The solution described above requires transmission of data across $k$ node-disjoint paths \textit{once separately for every node} that is not connected directly to the dealer.
+Thus this solution is not distributed, and furthermore is not efficient in terms of communication and the randomness cost.